AT&T Room 641A Scandal: The NSA, NarusInsight, and the Fall of the Secure Backbone

 Room 641A was not just a storage closet; it was a high-tech "Vacuum Cleaner" for the internet.

-• The Scope: Because AT&T carries the traffic of other providers (peering), the NSA was capturing data not just from AT&T customers, but from anyone whose data passed through San Francisco—including international traffic.
+- The Scope: Because AT&T carries the traffic of other providers (peering), the NSA was capturing data from anyone whose data passed through San Francisco—including international traffic.

 NarusInsight: The Brain of the Surveillance

-To process the trillions of bits of data per second, the NSA used a system called NarusInsight, developed by a company (Narus) with deep ties to Israeli and U.S. intelligence.
+To process trillions of bits of data per second, the NSA used a system called NarusInsight, a supercomputing suite designed for high-speed packet analysis.

-1. Deep Packet Inspection (DPI): NarusInsight didn't just look at who was sending a message; it looked at the content.
-It could scan for keywords, identify "interesting" users based on behavior, and reconstruct entire web browsing sessions in real-time.
+- Deep Packet Inspection (DPI): NarusInsight didn't just look at headers; it looked at the content.
+It could scan for keywords, identify "interesting" users based on behavior, and reconstruct entire web browsing sessions in real-time at the hardware level.

-3. The Hidden Server: Mark Klein provided internal AT&T wiring diagrams that showed the Narus computers were connected directly to the NSA’s private network, bypassing any AT&T oversight.
+- The Hidden Server: Mark Klein provided internal AT&T wiring diagrams that showed the Narus computers were connected directly to the NSA’s private network, bypassing any AT&T oversight or logging.

 The Legal Shield: Retroactive Immunity